Contents

 19 “Well,” you may say, “those branches were broken off to make room for me.”
 20 Yes, but remember—those branches were broken off because they didn’t believe in Christ, and you are there because you do believe.
 So don’t think highly of yourself, but fear what could happen.
 21 For if God did not spare the original branches, he won’t spare you either.
 (NLT)

 Also important to their religion is how it was profoundly changed by Christ and His cross.
 The Law of Moses is no longer viewed as effective for the atonement of sin (making us “right” with God) by God’s elect; only the cross of Christ is sufficient for that.
-Therefore, the current true Judaism is Christian, insofar as salvation is concerned.
+Therefore, the current true Judaism is Christian, insofar as salvation into sainthood is concerned.
 We gentile believers may not follow the law of Moses, but it still shows us why we are unable to earn salvation through observing it (or through any other “good” works).
-No religion can save you, not even Judaism.
-Only accepting the cross of Christ as a substitutionary atonement for your sinful standing before God can save you.
+No religion can save you into sainthood, not even Judaism.
+Only accepting the cross of Christ as a substitutionary atonement for your sinful standing before God can save you to that degree.
 And this must come with repentance and surrender to Jesus.
+Salvation into the Nations is another matter altogether.

 At the end of each chapter, we will have a few questions to ponder.
 This will also help the reader to consider some of the more important parts of the study and help to facilitate group discussions.